 Alright, we may be getting into the weeds here, but it's important to know what activities will move the needle on your local search visibility.
 This is business-critical stuff, so please bare with me.
 Google has been adding an increasing number of attributes you can leverage on your business profile.

 Have you noticed how some restaurants have icons and check boxes for curbside delivery, dine-in and takeout options?
 Those are called attributes.
-For a remodeling company or a general contractor, there are two broad categories of relevant attributes according to Google:
+There are two broad categories of relevant attributes according to Google:

 Factual attributes, like Black-owned, outdoor seating, or women-led